-White Nationalist Convicted of Beating Black Man at Charlottesville Rally
+Exclusive Image Refutes Charlottesville White Nationalist’s Self-Defense Claim

 Assistant commonwealth’s attorney Nina-Alice Antony told a different story.
 Goodwin was the instigator, she said.
 “He was outfitted for battle,” she added.
 “He’s got large goggles, boots.
 He’s got a full body shield.”

-The jury agreed, convicting Goodwin and recommending a 10-year sentence and $20,000 fine.
+The jury agreed, convicting Goodwin and recommending a ten-year sentence and a $20,000 fine.
 The 23-year-old from Arkansas was the subject of a NBC News documentary that aired last month.
 In the video he explained why he was in the streets that day.
 “I went to Charlottesville to protest politicians trying to buy into that fad that we’re progressive and we want to remove this racist history,” he said.
 “That’s why I went, because I believe in preserving my ancestry.”